 To do so, you need a job offer from a Danish employer or hospital.
 The employer applies for a work permit on your behalf, and after the work permit is issued, you can begin your training.

 This article will explain how you can get a job offer and the procedure you have to follow to get your work permit.

-If you are from a non-EU country and getting your medical degree from there, you have to go through the registration process to become a licensed doctor in Denmark.
+If you are from a non-EU country and getting your medical degree from there, you have to go through the registration process to immigrate and work in Denmark as a doctor.

 It’s a long and tedious process and might take a few years.
 You need to spend a lot of time in Denmark to complete the process.
 The Danish officials have thought about it and created a special residence permit to complete the procedure and take the exams.